rpuntaie/blog/information_time_energy.rst

 This happens only in the mind.
 It is not physical.
 The other `t` is an arbitrarily chosen unit of information and `W` is the number value of information (`I=Et`).
-One can also do it in reversed, then `1/t` (Hertz, Hz) is the unit of `W` and `I` is the number value.
+One can also do it in reverse, then `1/t` (Hertz, Hz) is the unit of `W` and `I` is the number value.

 Energy is the rate of selection,